• Skip to primary navigation

 • On top of vanilla bean ice cream.
 It tastes similar to apple pie and vanilla ice cream.

-• On a Carrot Cake, Olive Oil Cake, or tart.
+• On a carrot cake, olive oil cake, or tart.

-• With Pancakes or Waffles.
+• With dairy-free pancakes or waffles.

 • Stir it into oatmeal to add rich and warm flavor.